Grafrajohn/GrahamArt/_posts/2020-03-13-visit-to-york.markdown

 ![Viking carving in York](https://res.cloudinary.com/dtn9ari2r/image/upload/v1584718343/blog/DSC_0262.jpg){:.img-fluid}

 This carving shows a tree of life as understood by the Anglo-Saxons, a people capable of making elaborate art.
+The bird on the right is fascinating don't got think?

 ![Message of hope in York Minster](https://res.cloudinary.com/dtn9ari2r/image/upload/a_exif/v1584718340/blog/DSC_0263.jpg){:.img-fluid}

 This figure decorated the wall of the officer's quarters in the Roman military garrison which lays beneath the foundations of York Minster.
+If looks as if the figure gestures to us with outstretched hands.